eliasmagn/postmarketOS_kiauh/concept.md

 The project focuses on:

+- Capturing handset and tablet ergonomics—navigation, scaling, and orientation heuristics—so the mobile UX feels native on postmarketOS touch shells.
 - Automating environment preparation for Klipper, Moonraker, and companion tools.
 - Providing a resilient installation experience across multiple Linux families.
 - Maintaining documentation that highlights platform-specific nuances for end users.